ulixee/hero/website/docs/Plugins/ClientPlugins.md

 ## Constructor

 ### new ClientPlugin<em>()</em>
-A new instance of ClientPlugin is created for every agent instance.
+A new instance of ClientPlugin is created for every hero instance.
 Use a constructor if you want to hook into the plugin's initialization.
 The constructor receives no arguments.

 ## Class Properties

 ### ClientPlugin.id *required*
-This must be unique across all your SecretAgent client plugins.
+This must be unique across all your Hero client plugins.
 We recommend using your plugin's npm package name.
 #### **Type**: `string`

 ```javascript